simoneb/messa/README.md

 *Returns*: an ExpressJS app that you can run or mount into another app

+## Features

+- supports most types of mongoose schemas
+- client-side validation based on mongoose validators (where possible)

+## Limitations

+- limited support for Array schema types, except for arrays of nested schemas, which is well supported

+Please do not use with production data!

 ## Built on top of these great open source projects

 - ExpressJS